How to Apply for SEBI Research Analyst Exam (NISM Series 15)

 If you are earning from stock tips — registration is mandatory.

-⭐ Part-Time Research Analysts Are Also Covered
+Part-Time sebi research analyst registration Are Also Covered

 But this is wrong.